 Watching the progression of Google’s newest social attempt with Google+ (also referred to as Google Plus), I have noticed a strong similarity with male marketers attempting to get on board with marketing to women.

 There are two main stages that both must go through to be successful.
 Acceptance and understanding.

 Google had to first accept that “social” was going to ultimately dictate “search.”
 The best assessment I have read about this can be found in one of Jay Baer’s recent posts titled: Why Google Has the Hammer to Make Businesses Use Google Plus.
 It is a must read.

+It is understandable that many people want to find out how Google ranks websites, as this is quite interesting and beneficial for their business.
 Google has always been about page rankings and algorithms.
 Hence, they devised their PageRank formula using the number, type, and reputation of other Pages that link to your own as a major ranking factor.
 This has worked quite well for years and boosted Google to be recognized as the dominant leader of all search engines.
 But as social moved in, Google resisted change and by the time they recognized social as a necessary component of search (some might say “the” component of search,) they were already way behind.